markgreene74/jupyterlab-local-dev-with-vagrant/README.md

 ## Overview

-This project aims to investigate Vagrant/Virtualbox as a way to create, manage and run a local dev environment for Jupyterlab.
+The initial aim of this project was to investigate using Vagrant/Virtualbox to create, manage and run a local dev environment for Jupyterlab.
+See https://github.com/jupyterlab/jupyterlab/issues/12717 for more context.

+At this stage the project is functional and running a local Jupyterlab dev environment in Vagrant is a valid alternative, however it is still missing a lot of documentation.

 ## Requirements